inverno-io/inverno-mods/inverno-http-server/README.md

 };
 ```

-As for request body `ByteBuf` data, WebSocket frames are reference counted and they must be released where they are consumed.
+As for request body `ByteBuf` data, WebSocket frames are reference counted, and they must be released where they are consumed.
 In previous example, inbound frames are consumed in the handler which must release them.

 The WebSocket protocol supports fragmentation as defined by [RFC 6455 Section 5.4][rfc-6455-5.4], a WebSocket message can be fragmented into multiple frames, the final frame being flagged as final to indicate the end of the message.
 The `Inbound` can handle fragmented WebSocket messages and allows to consume corresponding fragmented data in multiple ways.